BabylonJS/Documentation/content/How_To/contribute/contribute_to_documentation.md

 ### Forking

-Start by going to the main BabylonJS [Documentation](https://github.com/BabylonJS/Documentation) repository and clicking on the _Fork_ button:
+Start by going to the mainBabylon.js [Documentation](https://github.com/BabylonJS/Documentation) repository and clicking on the _Fork_ button:

 ![fork](/img/contribute/documentation/further-fork-creation.png)